East Stroudsburg High School South: Music program

 East Stroudsburg South has a thriving music program.
 Concert Choir and Concert Band are offered as electives during school, and the choir currently consists of over 200 members, while the band contains almost 100 members.
 The school regularly sends several students to PMEA District Chorus, Band, and Orchestra festivals.
 The school also offers extracurricular musical activities, such as Marching Band, Jazz Band, Choraliers, and the musical.

 Choraliers

 The Choraliers are the select choir in East Stroudsburg South.
 In order to be eligible, a student must be enrolled in the regular Chorus class and audition successfully for a spot.
 The group usually is composed of about 40 members.
 All grade levels in the school are represented in the group.
 The Choraliers function as the chorus that represents the entire school at school district events.
-They also are evaluated at adjudications, and participated in Music in the Parks at Hersheypark in 2009 and 2011, both times winning best overall high school choir with a superior rating.
+They also are evaluated at adjudications and participated in Music in the Parks at Hersheypark in 2009 and 2011, both times winning best overall high school choir with a superior rating.

 Musical

 Every year, East Stroudsburg South stages a musical.
-These musicals have been praised for the participants' musicianship, acting, and the overall production of the show.
+These musicals have been praised for the participants' musicianship, acting, and the show's overall production.
 They receive many nominations at the annual Spotlight Awards at the Sherman Theater, several of which result in awards.